 If you have looked at my post showing the wood carving instructors I’ve had, you know I’ve taken a lot of classes.
 Especially when you consider I’ve had some instructors multiple times.
 I was so inspired by the unique class I’ve just finished, I want to share a little of my experience.
 The class was five days with caricature carver Chris Hammack.
-Chris is from Stephensville, Texas and has been carving professionally for many years.
+Chris has been carving professionally for many years.
 Chris is a great addition to the Caricature Carvers of America (CCA).
 Both times I’ve carved with Chris in the past, the class has been in a more traditional format.
 That format is where a project or a choice of projects have been provided by the instructor.
 This time Chris was waiting for his seven students with a block of bass wood four inches thick, ten inches wide and four feet long.

 He also had a few supplies in addition to his Helvie brand knife.
 He brought a lined spiral binder, a pencil, a Sharpie pen and some scissors.
 We arrived with our tools and ideas for a project.